IgnisDa/ryot/docs/content/integrations.md

     - Listen to events only for => Choose your user
     - Events => `Play`, `Pause`, `Resume`, `Stop` and `Progress`

+### Emby

+Automatically add new [Emby](https://emby.media/) movie and show plays to Ryot.
+It will work for all the media that have a valid TMDb ID attached to their metadata.

+1. Generate a slug in the integration settings page.
+Copy the newly generated webhook Url.
+2. In the Emby notification settings page, add a new notification using the Webhooks option:
+    - Name => `ryot`
+    - Url => `<paste_url_copied>`
+    - Request Content Type => `application/json`
+    - Events => `Play`, `Pause`, `Resume`, `Stop` and `Progress`
+    - Limit user events to => Choose your user

+!!! warning

+    Since Emby does not send the expected TMDb ID for shows, progress will only be synced if you already have the show in the Ryot database.
+To do this, simply add the show to your watchlist.

 ### Plex

 Automatically add [Plex](https://www.plex.tv/) show and movie plays to Ryot.
-It will work for all the media that have been a valid TMDb ID attached to their metadata.
+It will work for all the media that have a valid TMDb ID attached to their metadata.

 1. Generate a slug in the integration settings page using the following settings:
     - Username => Your Plex `Fullname`.
 If you have no `Fullname` specified in Plex,